-The analysts were presented a set of queries and asked to retrieve information addressing the queries both through OmniSeer and, for comparison, through a baseline commercial information retrieval system by Verity, Inc. (www.verity.com).
-The analysts then gave feedback to the evaluators, in the form of relevance ratings, using the interface described in Figure 13.
-NIST summarized this part of the evaluation as follows: "The analysts rated 44% more documents relevant with the OmniSeer system than for the Verity system.
+In the user modeling test, the analysts were presented a set of queries and asked to retrieve information addressing the queries both through OmniSeer and, for comparison, through a baseline commercial information retrieval system by Verity, Inc. The analysts then gave feedback to the evaluators, in the form of relevance ratings, using the interface described in Figure 5.
+NIST summarized this part of the evaluation as follows: "The analysts' rated 44% more documents relevant with the OmniSeer system than for the Verity system.
 The OmniSeer system also returned more unique documents than Verity."

-We emphasize the encouraging finding, detailed in the table below, that 24 documents retrieved by OmniSeer were ranked as relevant by only one analyst as opposed to eight for Verity, indicating that the UME subsystems worked well in modeling the individual analysts.
-NIST assessed the user modeling part subsystem of OmniSeer as successful, noting that the individualized support afforded by the active user interface is useful.
+NIST assessed the user modeling part subsystem of OmniSeer as successful, noting that two evaluators with very different search strategies retrieved more relevant documents using OmniSeer than using the Verity system, thus showing that the individualized support afforded by the active user interface is useful.